aurielfournier/CV/new_CV.md

 - Volunteered weekly throughout the year on various field projects.
 Primarily the rail migration project, checking traps, banding birds and taking vegetation data.
 Also helped with a wide variety of mist netting projects, including public education programs.
 Also checked fish and turtle traps, banded hundreds of fledgling Eastern Bluebirds and monitored a bluebird trail for many years.

-## Presentations

-2015 **Fournier, A.M.V.,** Drake, K. Active capture of rails during the breeding season and fall migration. *Inland Bird Banders Association Meeting* [pdf](http://figshare.com/articles/Active_Capture_Methods_for_Rails_During_the_Breeding_Season_and_Fall_MIgration/1598135)

-2015 **Fournier, A.M.V.,** Sullivan, A.R., Bump, J.K., Perkins M., Shieldcastle, M.C., King, S.L.
-Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia Rail (_Rallus limicola_). *American Ornithologists Union/Cooper Ornithologial Society Meeting* [pdf](http://doi.org/5m5)

-2015 **Fournier, A.M.V.,** Mengel, D.C., Krementz D.G.
-Timing of Autumn Migration in the Mississippi Flyway by Rails. *Association of Field Ornithologists Meeting* [pdf](http://doi.org/5ks)

-2014 **Fournier, A.M.V.,** Krementz, D.G.
-The Response of Fall Migrating Sora to Wetland Management. *Arkansas State Chapter of the Wildlife Society Spring Meeting*

-2014 **Fournier, A.M.V.,** Krementz, D.G.
-The Use of U.A.V.s to Assess Wetland Vegetation Interspersion. *Arkansas State Chapter of The Wildlife Society Spring Meeting*

-2013 **Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H.
-Phenology, Habitat Use of Fall Migrating Rails in Missouri. *Missouri Department of Conservation Annual Meeting*

-2013 **Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H.
-Phenology, Habitat Use of Fall Migrating Rails in Missouri. *Arkansas Coop Fish & Wildlife Research Unit Annual Meeting*

-2013 **Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H.
-Phenology, Habitat Use and Co-Occurrence of Fall Migrating Yellow Rails in Missouri. *Yellow Rail Virtual Symposium,* USFWS

-## Posters

-2014 **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C., Raedeke, A.H.
-Sora Migration and Wetland Management The Wildlife Society National Conference - PA [pdf](http://figshare.com/articles/Sora_migration_and_Wetland_Management/1226634)

-2013 **Fournier, A.M.V.,** Krementz, D.G., Mengel, D.C., Raedeke, A.H., Ecology of Fall Migrating Sora in Missouri. *The Wildlife Society National Conference* - WI [pdf](http://figshare.com/articles/The_Ecology_of_Fall_Migrating_Sora_in_Missouri/840571)

-2011 **Fournier, A.M.V.,** Sheildcastle, M.C., Fries, A.C., Bump, J.K., Developing a morphometric model to predict the sex of Virginia Rails. *The Wildlife Society National Conference* - HI [pdf](http://figshare.com/articles/Developing_a_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails/1320946)

-2011 **Fournier, A.M.V.,** Roth, A.M., Flaspohler, D.J., Assessing mechanisms for variation in the eyes of Golden-winged Warblers *Ecosystem Science Center Poster Session* - MI  [pdf](http://figshare.com/articles/What_can_their_eyes_tell_us_Assessing_the_relationship_between_eye_spotting_age_and_breeding_location_of_Golden_winged_Warblers/1320945)

-2010 **Fournier, A.M.V.,** Flaspohler, D.J., Habitat Classification and Biological Inventory of Pioneer Scout Reservation *Undergraduate Research Expo* - MI

-## Grants

-2015 *Co-PI* **Missouri Department of Conservation Research Grant** $62,000 Effects of Wetland Management Strategies on Habitat Use of Autumn Migrating Rails on Intensively Managed Wetland Complexes in Missouri

-2015 **Travel Grant** $320 American Ornithologists Union/Cooper Ornithological Society Conference

-2015 **Travel Grant** $500 Association of Field Ornithologists/Wilson Ornithological Society/Society of Canadian Ornithologists Conference

-2015 **The Frances M. Peacock Scholarship for Native Bird Habitat** $4000 The Use of Stable Isotopes, eBird and Species Distribution Models to Assess Migratory Connectivity of Fall Migrationg Rails

-2014 **Arkansas Audubon Society Trust** $1200 Migratory Stopover Timing, Survival and Habitat Use of Fall Migrating Sora in Managed Wetlands

-2011 **Summer Undergraduate Research Fellowship** $3000 Developing A Morphometric Model to Predict the Sex of Virginia Rails

-2011  **Ecosystem Science Center Undergraduate Research Grant** $750 What are the Breeding and Wintering Areas of Virginia Rails Which Migrate Through NW Ohio?

-2010  **Ecosystem Science Center Undergraduate Research Grant** $750 Assessing the Relationship Between Eye-Spotting and Breeding Location in Golden-winged Warblers

-2009 **Summer Undergraduate Research Fellowship** $3000 Habitat Classification and Biological Inventory of Pioneer Scout Reservation

 ## International Experience